habitat-sh/habitat/README.md

 them into a single, encrypted or signed artifact, and enables it to be configured dynamically when the services are started.

-The side effect is that the boundary for idempotency, convergence, and promises shifts from the invidual details of the application stack to the artifact itself.
+The side effect is that the boundary for idempotency, convergence, and promises shifts from the individual details of the application stack to the artifact itself.
 Given the same input data (regardless of source) we will run the application the same way everywhere, the artifact itself handles making best progress towards its goal, and exposes consistent interfaces for health and monitoring.